-The specific characteristics and attributes of this site and its setting are considered by officers to provide the exceptional circumstances where a mixed hotel and residential development can be supported on the site, in principle, and can be considered in the public interest.
+The specific characteristics and attributes of this site and its setting are considered by officers to provide the exceptional circumstances where a mixed hotel and residential redevelopment can be supported on the site and can be considered in the public interest.
+Officers are therefore satisfied that the proposal meets the requirements of paragraph 116 of the Framework.